-Russian on-air attack sparks propaganda debate - BBC News
+The full story behind Russian punch video

 In Ukraine, the incident was greeted with barely-concealed delight.

-Yuriy Butusov, the editor of Ukrainian news website Tsenzor said on Facebook: "A victim of propaganda showed a propagandist that his efforts to turn the Russians into half-wits are not in vain,"
+Yuriy Butusov, the editor of Ukrainian news website Censor said on Facebook: "A victim of propaganda showed a propagandist that his efforts to turn the Russians into half-wits are not in vain."

 BBC Monitoring reports and analyses news from TV, radio, web and print media around the world.
 For more reports from BBC Monitoring, click here.
 You can follow BBC Monitoring on Twitter and Facebook.